 Across Africa, millions of rural smalholder farmers are stuck in poverty.
 Because rural agricultural markets are decentralized and farmers don't have access to real-time market information, they are forced to sell their crops to local middlemen for low prices.
 This information asymmetry prevents farmers from scaling their businesses and increasing their income.

 To solve this, the World Food Programme launched the Maano - Virtual Farmer's Market app.
 By giving real-time information on crop prices and connecting farmers to buyers, the Maano app creates a transparent, sustainable marketplace where farmers have more bargaining power and can finally get fair prices.
 WFP piloted Maano in 4 districts across Zambia to track and assess its impact.

 I think Collect is really useful in getting information when we are running pilot projects.
 It is a quicker and easier way to collect data, and it is quite easy to use.
 The offline feature is especially impressive, especially when it comes to working in developing countries.

 Innovator and Co-Founder of Virtual Farmers' Market (Maano) AppWorld Food Programme

-During their pilot, the World Food Programme used Collect (our mobile data collection platform) to monitor and evaluate the impact of the Maano app.
+During their pilot, the World Food Programme used Collect (our mobile data collection app) to monitor and evaluate the impact of the Maano app.